Evanston Public Library’s 101 Great Books for Kids 2022: Folk Tales, Fairy Tales, and Religious Tales

 92. Unspeakable: The Tulsa Race Massacre by Carole Boston Weatherford, ill.
 Floyd Cooper

 Once in Tulsa, Oklahoma there was a thriving Black community of successful businesses, churches, libraries, and more.
-Once, a terrible violence was perpetrated on those residents.
+A terrible violence was perpetrated on those residents.
 This is that story. x976.686 Weath.C

 93. When Cloud Became a Cloud by Rob Hodgson